 - 2 cups bread flour 270 grams, plus a little more as needed

-- 3 tablespoons very soft unsalted butter 42 grams
+- 3 tablespoons Very soft unsalted butter 42 grams

 - Softened butter for greasing pan

 - Scrape dough into a large greased bowl, cover with greased plastic wrap, and let rise in a warm place until doubled in size (1 hour).
+This dough should rise quite a bit the first hour.

 - Grease an 8×4 inch loaf pan with softened butter.

 - Take one of the sections and press down into a flat rectangle, then roll into a small cylinder.
 Place in loaf pan.
 Repeat with remaining sections so that you have 4 little cylinders lined up in your loaf pan.
+Alternatively, just keep the bread in one big cylinder and skip the part of breaking it into 4.

 - Cover with with greased plastic wrap and let rise in a warm place until dough has domed about an inch over the pan.
 This should take about 30 minutes